-13.10.616 Temporary permits, uses and structures.
+13.10.616 Temporary permits, uses, and structures.

 - (A) Purpose.
-The purposes of this section are as follows: - (1) To ensure that temporary uses and structures are developed in an orderly fashion consistent with the purpose of the applicable zone district; - (2) To ensure that temporary uses and structures remain secondary to primary uses that exist and are allowed on the site, and are compatible with neighboring land uses; and to limit temporary uses and structures on vacant properties; - (3) To promote and protect the public health, safety, peace, convenience, and general welfare; - (4) To protect the character, visual and environmental resources, and quality of residential, commercial, industrial, agricultural, recreational, and open space areas of the County; - (5) To allow and establish regulations for temporary uses and structures that are not otherwise subject to regulations pertaining to permanent accessory or ancillary uses and structures, such as those governing home occupations (SCCC Section 13.10.613); - (6) To accommodate temporary uses, structures and activities that contribute to the quality of life, economic vitality or public interest of Santa Cruz County; and/or - (7) To allow for temporary uses and structures that may not be generally consistent with the purposes of the applicable zone district, but which may be allowed for a defined temporary period due to emergency or other urgent public needs in the interest of public health, safety and welfare. - (B) Temporary Permits.
-A temporary permit is required for any temporary use or structure that is not otherwise exempt, or considered and processed as a Special Event or other similar very short-term use. - (1) Temporary permits shall be processed in accordance with procedures in SCCC Chapter 18.10 for Level III administrative permits, except that temporary uses involving amplified music shall be processed in accordance with procedures in SCCC Chapter 18.10 for noticed Level IV administrative permits, which may be elevated to a Level V permit process involving a noticed public hearing for proposals involving longer timeframes or multiple and repeated activities. - (2) Temporary permits are subject to the following provisions: - (a) The term of the temporary permit shall be in accordance with the provisions SCCC Subsections 13.10.616(C) and 13.10.616(E), and shall not exceed three years, unless later extended. - (b) A temporary permit may be extended for one additional term, of up to three years, based upon findings of special circumstances related to public benefit and/or unusual economic conditions, as appropriate to site circumstances, and subject to conditions of approval.
-A temporary permit may be extended to no more than would allow for a total six-year term. - (c) The permitted temporary use shall cease upon expiration and associated temporary structures shall be removed from the parcel no more than 21 days following the date the temporary permit expires, unless use and/or site development permits are approved for a permanent use allows the structures to remain, subject to the provisions of the applicable zone district. - (d) Temporary uses and/or structures may be approved subject to conditions of approval to ensure public health and safety, including ADA standards, but may be exempted from some or all permanent site improvement standards normally required for permanent uses and structures, such as site frontage improvements or parking lot landscaping standards. - (C) Temporary Uses.
-Unless exempted by SCCC Subsection 13.10.616(D), temporary uses shall require a temporary permit and shall comply with the following standards: - (1) A temporary use may be approved in any zone district, except that unless otherwise specifically provided for in this section or elsewhere in the SCCC, a commercial for-profit event where fees
+The purposes of this section are as follows: - (1) To ensure that temporary uses and structures are developed in an orderly fashion consistent with the purpose of the applicable zone district: - (2) To ensure that temporary uses and structures remain secondary to primary uses that exist, are allowed on the site, and are compatible with neighboring land uses; and to limit temporary uses and structures on vacant properties; - (3) To promote and protect the public health, safety, peace, convenience, and general welfare; - (4) To protect the character, visual and environmental resources, and quality of residential, commercial, industrial, agricultural, recreational, and open space areas of the County; - (5) To allow and establish regulations for temporary uses and structures that are not otherwise subject to regulations pertaining to permanent accessory or ancillary uses and structures, such as those governing home occupations (SCCC 3.10.613): - (6) To accommodate temporary uses, structures, and activities that contribute to the quality of life, economic vitality or public interest of Santa Cruz County; and - (7) To allow for temporary uses and structures that may not be generally consistent with the purposes of the applicable zone district, but which may be allowed for a defined temporary period due to emergency or other urgent public needs in the interest of public health, safety, and welfare. - (B) Temporary Permits.
+A temporary permit is required for any temporary use or structure that is not otherwise exempt or considered and processed as a special event or other similar short-term use. - (1) Temporary permits shall be processed in accordance with procedures in SCCC 18.10 for Level III administrative permits.
+In the instance where a temporary use involves amplified music, a temporary permit shall be processed in accordance with procedures in SCCC 18.10 for noticed Level IV administrative permits, which may be elevated to a Level V permit process involving a noticed public hearing for proposals involving longer timeframes or multiple and repeated activities. - (2) Temporary permits are subject to the following provisions: - (a) Term.
+The term of a temporary permit shall be for a period of time determined by the Planning Director or designee not to exceed three years and shall be in accordance with SCCC 13.10.616(C) and 13.10.616(E). - (b) Extension.
+A temporary permit may be extended for one additional term of up to three years, for a maximum of six total years, based upon findings of special circumstances related to public benefit and/or unusual economic